ikeough/Dynamo-External-Services/README.md

-# Dynamo-OAuth-Services
+# Dynamo External Services
-A repository to build OAuth-backed service integration into Dynamo.
+A repository to build service integrations into Dynamo which require authentication.